 it cannot sweep away the moon

-It was magical, it was so beautiful in the fall!
-And spring in the Southern Tier is an experience.
+It was magical, and it was so beautiful in the fall!
+Spring in the Southern Tier is an experience.

 That was a long drive – and the daydreaming always came easy, and I had an assignment for a short story, I was pressed for time and put the following down:

-20 feet ofF the ground, leaning back to get the last touché of pink onto the wall panel, WalMart DeVille was sure it was all over today.
+20 feet ofF the ground, leaning back to get the last touché of pink onto the wall panel, Walmart DeVille was sure it was all over today.
 The end of the line.
-The last hurrah of WalMart DeVille, Dutch Master, Painter Extraordinaire.
+The last hurrah of Walmart DeVille, Dutch Master, Painter Extraordinaire.